| Chances are, you have some food habits that

 food habits.
 Always eat

-Skipping meals delivers a double whammy to
+regular meals, including breakfast Skipping meals delivers a double whammy to

 your weight loss efforts.
 When you skip meals, your body goes